 Resolutely full service, high quality airline planes are new, they run (mostly) on time, and there is a comprehensive timetable which means you can transit via the hub in AbuDhabi and get to most parts of the globe.

 Etihad Airways reviews often comment on the 'age of the plane', which is frequently brand new, and straight out of the workshops in Toulouse.
 A large part of this comes from having bottomless pockets, and indeed in 2008 Etihad announced what was the largest commercial aircraft order for 205 new aircraft.
-It's rather as if the Royal family were playing a game of 'airline millionares' and went around Farnborough going 'well have 20 of those, and 40 of those...' and indeed, that's pretty much what happened.
+It's rather as if the family who owned the airline were playing a game of 'airline millionaires' and went around Farnborough going 'well have 20 of those, and 40 of those...' and indeed, that's pretty much what happened.
 Your reviews of Etihad Airways flights.

 The name Etihad means "union" in Arabic, and is an attempt to show that the UAE can be very much a world player.
 Indeed, Etihad has recently adopted the slogan from From Abu Dhabi to the World, and as such the crew on your Etihad flight will be very much international, but with a strong Australian/UK bent, and leaning on the younger side too.
 This is not always a good thing: service in the premium cabins can frequently be decidedly lacking, with the passengers sometimes having to tell the crew what they should be doing.